akavel/up/README.md

       pipelines, merging, feedback loops, and other mixing and matching (though I'd strongly prefer if [Luna](https://luna-lang.org) was to do it eventually).
-- I'm interested in a lot of possible further directions
 - If you are interested in financing my R&D work, contact me by email at: czapkofan@gmail.com, or [on keybase.io as akavel](https://keybase.io/akavel).
   I suppose I will probably be developing the Ultimate Plumber further anyway,